Troutnut.com Fly Fishing for Trout Home

 Pictures Below

-The Ephemerellidae are probably the most important family of mayflies for the American trout angler.
-Most of the species known as Hendricksons or Sulphurs belong to the genus Ephemerella in this family, while the genus Drunella lays claim to the large eastern Blue-Winged Olives and the Western Green Drakes.
+The Ephemerellidae are undoubtedly the most important family of mayflies for the American trout angler.
+Most species known as Hendricksons, Pale Morning Duns and Sulphurs belong to the genus Ephemerella in this family, while the genus Drunella lays claim to many Eastern and Western Blue-Winged Olives and the Western Green Drakes.

 Where & When

-A curious property of this family is that the males and females often inhabit different parts of the stream.
-In many species the males and females are of different sizes and colors, it your fly may need to match the main gender emerging from your stretch of the river.
+Ephemerellids can be found in virtually any cold water habitat across the continent.
+A curious fact about this family is that the males and females often inhabit different parts of the stream.
+In many species, the males and females are of different sizes and colors, and your fly may need to match the dominant gender emerging from your stretch of the river.

 Hatching Behavior

 These are fantastic dry-fly insects.
 Behavior varies by species, but almost all have excellent qualities for the angler.
-Some emerge laboriously in the surface film, where emerger and floating nymph patterns are excellent.
-Others emerge on the bottom, during their rise to the surface, or immediately subsurface; most of these species are good wet fly fare and they take a very long time to dry their wings once they reach the surface.
-There they ride like sailboats in classic mayfly style, fluttering occasionally, and are imitated by classic mayfly patterns.
+Most eclode laboriously in the surface film, where emerger and floating nymph patterns are excellent.
+Others before reaching the surface, making them good wet-fly fare.
+Some species have been documented to engage in both forms thus opening debate over whether these two styles of emergence are driven by genetics or environmental influences.
+They can also take a very long time to prepare their wings for flight once they reach the surface.
+There they ride like miniature sailboats in the classic mayfly style, fluttering occasionally, and can be imitated by a plethora of upright winged dry fly patterns.

 Many species are especially prone to being stillborn (